-The job of the resource coordinator is to help eliminate non-academic barriers to your child's learning.
-A resource coordinator can help families with food, clothing, housing, kinship services, attendance issues, etc. A child's personal and family difficulties affect how they are doing socially and academically at school.
-The Resource Coordinators also work with the Springboro Community Assistance Center which helps families who are struggling with meeting their basic needs such as food, clothing, utilities etc.
+The job of the resource coordinator is to help eliminate non-academic barriers to children's education.
+A resource coordinator can help families with food, clothing, housing, kinship services, attendance issues, etc. Our student's personal and family difficulties affect how they are doing socially and academically at school.
+The Resource Coordinators also work with the Springboro Community Assistance Center which helps families who are struggling with meeting their basic needs such as food, clothing, utilities, etc.